TL;DR

 A quick state-of-the-world before the verdict, because anything older than April is already stale.

 Anthropic released Claude Opus 4.7 on April 16.
 Roughly 13% better than Opus 4.6 on a 93-task internal coding benchmark, with stronger vision and noticeably more taste on UI and document tasks.
-Pricing held at $15 / $75 per million tokens.
-Sonnet 4.6 still scores 79.6% on SWE-bench Verified at $3 / $15.
-Haiku 4.5 sits at $1 / $5 with roughly Sonnet 4-tier coding.
+The official Claude docs list Opus 4.7 at $5 / $25 per million tokens, Sonnet 4.6 at $3 / $15, and Haiku 4.5 at $1 / $5 (verified June 11, 2026 against the Claude models overview).
+Since this post was written, Anthropic shipped Claude Opus 4.8 at the same price point - see the What changed section at the end.
+For full Claude Code documentation, see the official Claude Code docs.

 OpenAI released GPT-5.5 on April 24.
-Inside Codex, OpenAI explicitly says it produces better results with fewer tokens than GPT-5.4.
+Inside Codex, OpenAI explicitly says it produces better results with fewer tokens than GPT-5.4 (see OpenAI pricing).
 The Codex changelog over the last month also added Unix socket transport for the app-server, sticky environments, remote plugin install, automatic reviewer agents that gate risky approvals, in-app browser hand-off for local dev servers, and codex exec --json reasoning-token output.
+For full Codex CLI documentation, see the official Codex CLI docs.

 Google shipped Gemini 3 Pro and Antigravity on April 22.
 Relevant context, but it does not change the head-to-head between the two terminal agents.